-APNEP anticipates receiving a total of \$4,549,000 to support activities towards implementation of the 2025 Comprehensive Conservation and Management Plan (CCMP) implementation from the EPA under the 2021 Infrastructure Investment and Jobs Act (IIJA) (P.L.
-117-58).
+For the timeframe of October 1, 2022, to September 30, 2027, Albemarle-Pamlico National Estuary Partnership (APNEP) anticipates receiving a total of \$4,549,000 under Cooperative Agreement 4T - 02D41823 to support activities geared towards Comprehensive Conservation and Management Plan (CCMP) implementation and its mission pursuant to the 2021 Infrastructure Investment and Jobs Act (P.L.
+117-58) / Bipartisan Infrastructure Law (BIL).